 Longbir Ingti Kathar from Assam was our 17000th smile baby from the Northeast.
 Born with bilateral cleft lips, Longbir’s congenital facial deformity shocked even his parents.
-It was a heartbreaking sight for the couple; it was the first time they had ever seen a cleft baby.
-The entire village converged upon their home to see baby Longbir’s facial deformity, out of curiosity, adding to the unfortunate couple’s despair.
-The family was in shock and very distressed.
+It was in fact a heartbreaking sight for the couple.
+It was the first time they had ever seen a cleft baby.
+The entire village converged upon their home to see baby Longbir’s facial deformity out of curiosity, adding to the unfortunate couple’s despair.
+So, the family was in shock and very distressed.

-When hope seemed distant, good news came along through a source that the new-born can be cured of his deformity for free at Mission Smile’s Guwahati Comprehensive Cleft Care Centre (GC4).
+At the time when hope seemed distant, good news came along through a source that the new-born can be cured of his deformity for free at Mission Smile’s Guwahati Comprehensive Cleft Care Centre (GC4).
 Without wasting time, the family immediately brought the baby to GC4.
-But even then, luck seemed not in their favour.
-The doctors examined baby Longbir and instructed his family to bring him for a pre-surgery health review after six months.
+But even then, luck seemed to wait for them.
+The doctors examined baby Longbir and instructed his family to get him for a pre-surgery health review at six months.

 Luckily for the parents, after six months of wait, the baby was selected for surgery.
 On 15th June 2017, Longbir received his surgery.
-His bilateral cleft was restructured and he was discharged on the following day to go home and recover.
-Longbir’s transformation from cleft to smile was just a matter of time, and soon enough, the baby was growing up like any other normal kid of his age.
-To his parents and family, baby Longbir’s transformation from cleft to smile felt like a great burden of ill-luck had been lifted off their shouders.
+Also, his bilateral cleft was restructured, and he was discharged on the following day to go home and recover.
+In fact, Longbir’s transformation from cleft to smile was just a matter of time.
+Soon enough, the baby was growing up like any other normal kid of his age.
+To his parents and family, baby Longbir’s transformation from cleft to smile felt like a significant burden of ill-luck been lifted off.
 They couldn’t thank Mission Smile enough for helping their baby out of a life of misery to that of dignity.

-Mission Smile not only covers surgery cost but also offers free transportation to needy patients and their families who cannot afford the cost.
-In order to continue offering free surgery to cleft children like Longbir in the Northeast, we look forward to your donation.
+Mission Smile covers surgery cost and offers free transportation to needy patients and their families who cannot afford the cost.
+At the same time, to continue offering free surgery to cleft children like Longbir in the Northeast, we look forward to your donation.